pytorch/glow/docs/JIT.md

 The JIT ("Just In Time") compiler is a backend that generates code in memory on demand for the host CPU.
 The host cpu can be X86, ARM or anything that LLVM can target.
-In many way the JIT is similar to the interpreter.
+In many ways, the JIT is similar to the interpreter.
 Both execute code on the host CPU, except that the JIT is able to further optimize the code.

 The Glow interpreter goes over the low-level IR one instruction at a time and